MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/dpm/get-started/get-dpm-installed.md

 7. Then you can install DPM:

-    -   On the **SQL Server Settings** page  type the name of the instance of SQL Server that you installed in procedure as localhost\\<Instance Name>, and then type the credentials for the first domain user account you created (the DPMSQLSvcsAcct account.
+    -   On the **SQL Server Settings** page  type the name of the instance of SQL Server that you installed in procedure as localhost\\&lt;Instance Name&gt;, and then type the credentials for the first domain user account you created (the DPMSQLSvcsAcct account).
 This account must be a member of the local Administrators group on the domain controller where the remote instance is installed.
 After setup is complete, you can remove the user account from the local Administrators group.

     -   On the **Security Settings** page you'll need to enter the same password that you used when you created the DPMR$MACHINENAME user account earlier.